-6425-7025 MHz (Region 1) and 7025-7125 MHz (globally)

-CEPT is neither proposing nor supporting an IMT identification of the frequency range 6425-7125 MHz but could accept it if the conditions below are fulfilled.
+WRC-23 Agenda item 1.2 (3/4) to consider identification of the frequency bands 3 300-3 400 MHz, 3 600-3 800 MHz, 6 425-7 025 MHz, 7 025-7 125 MHz and 10.0-10.5 GHz for International Mobile Telecommunications (IMT), including possible additional allocations to the mobile service on a primary basis, in accordance with Resolution 245 (WRC-19) CEPT position (cont.)
+6425-7025 MHz (Region 1) and 7025-7125 MHz (Globally) CEPT is neither proposing nor supporting an IMT identification of the frequency range 6425-7125 MHz but could accept it if the conditions below are fulfilled.
 If these conditions are not fulfilled, CEPT will support NOC (underlined).

-CEPT will only accept an IMT Identification if all of the following five conditions are fully met:

-- the protection of relevant primary services is ensured (as provided in the European Common Proposal -ECP) - 2) continued operation of other services (i.e. those identified in RR Nos.
-5.458 for EESS (passive) and 5.149 for Radioastronomy) is addressed (as provided in the ECP) with additionally new EESS (passive) primary allocations in the frequency bands 4.2-4.4 GHz, and 8.4-8.5 GHz, to allow the continued operation of sea surface temperature (SST) measurements - 3) no limitations are imposed on the existing services and their future development - 4) the IMT Resolution clearly outlines opportunities for other broadband applications in the mobile services (i.e. WAS/RLAN) as well as sufficient flexibility regarding the future wireless broadband usage, i.e. by IMT, WAS/RLAN or under a shared framework between IMT and WAS/RLAN as provided in the ECP

-5) WRC-23 does not approve an agenda item for WRC-27 studying additional IMT identifications in frequency bands between 7 and 30 GHz where IMT would have the potential to jeopardize important European space and governmental spectrum.
+CEPT will only accept an IMT Identification if all of the following 5 conditions are fully met: - 1. the protection of relevant primary services is ensured (as provided in the European Common Proposal ECP) - 2. continued operation of other services (i.e. those identified in RR Nos.
+5.458 for EESS (passive) and 5.149 for Radioastronomy) is addressed (as provided in the ECP) with additionally new EESS (passive) primary allocations in the frequency bands 4.2 4.4 GHz, and 8.4 8.5 GHz, to allow the continued operation of sea surface temperature (SST) measurements - 3. no limitations are imposed on the existing services and their future development - 4. the IMT Resolution clearly outlines opportunities for other broadband applications in the mobile services (i.e. WAS/RLAN) as well as sufficient flexibility regarding the future wireless broadband usage, i.e. by IMT, WAS/RLAN or under a shared framework between IMT and WAS/RLAN as provided in the ECP - 5.
+WRC-23 does not approve an agenda item for WRC-27 studying additional IMT identifications in frequency bands between 7 and 30 GHz where IMT would have the potential to jeopardize important European space and governmental spectrum.

+WRC-23 Agenda item 1.2 (4/4)

+to consider identification of the frequency bands 3 300-3 400 MHz, 3 600-3 800 MHz, 6 425-7 025 MHz, 7 025-7 125 MHz and 10.0-10.5 GHz for International Mobile Telecommunications (IMT), including possible additional allocations to the mobile service on a primary basis, in accordance with Resolution 245 (WRC-19)

+CEPT position (cont.)

 10000-10500 MHz (Region 2)

 CEPT is of the view that the result of a possible identification of the frequency band 10-10.5 GHz in Region 2 under this agenda item has a global impact on EESS (active) in the band 10.0-10.4 GHz and may have a global impact on EESS (passive) in the band 10.6-10.7 GHz due to the required protection of these services on a global basis.
 Moreover, interference would be detrimental to airborne and shipborne radars operating in 10-10.5 GHz under the radiolocation service operated by some CEPT countries in all Regions at 10-10.5 GHz.
 Sharing and compatibility studies between IMT and EESS (active) show that sharing between IMT and those services is not possible.
 Therefore, CEPT is of the view that the band 10-10.4 GHz should not be identified for IMT in Region 2 in order to ensure the protection of the radiolocation and the globally operating EESS (active) systems and in order to not impose any additional regulatory or technical constraints to these services.